iamenochchirima/CS50W-PROJECTS/1-Wiki/wiki/entries/C.md

-#C
+# C

-C is a programming language
+C is a low level programming language